by Stan Pottinger

 First, Kessler was examined by eight people—six lawyers and two reporters—before I or anyone else spoke to him seriously.
 While all of us had significant reservations about the man, his promised evidence kept us engaged.

 What did these two static photos show?
 They were not described by the Times, and yet their content is critical to understanding their value (or lack of it).
-They showed a man of undetermined identity in a pose with a partially viewable woman (not including her face), although what, exactly, the two of them were doing was not altogether clear.
+They showed a man of undetermined identity in a sexually suggestive pose with a partially viewable woman (not including her face), although what, exactly, the two of them were doing was not altogether clear.

 Most important, who was the man?
 Was he an alleged politician, as Kessler insisted, or someone he’d picked off the internet in hopes it resembled the man well enough to trick the Times into using it?
 Despite Kessler’s adamant assertions that this was the man alleged, no one could tell.
 The Times took the photos from Kessler, sent them to the Times’ lab, and had them analyzed.
 The result, communicated back to me in a phone call from the Times, was that the photos were too blurry and of questionable quality to confirm the man’s identity.
 The Times did nothing with these particular photos.
 Neither did we.

 Overall, I received photographs of seven people from Kessler, only one or two of which merited a closer look in order to determine possible identity, but none of which was, in fact, confirmed.
 All were blurry black-and-white photos taken in a darkened place with a low-value, hidden, security “pinhole” camera.
 None of the subjects bore resemblances sufficient to pass forensic muster or serve as potential evidence.
 Some even had the Wikileaks watermark across their face.
 (When asked why photos supposedly taken from Epstein’s secret files had :”Wikileaks” written across them, Kessler gave a nonsensical reply.)
+He was lying here, as elsewhere, but the question remained: Did he have the videos?

 I never asked Kessler about photos of any person who was NOT the subject of a valid and credible claim of sex abuse by a woman we represented (or, in one case, a witness who might have become a client).
-The list of persons of interest to me, whom Kessler said were among many sex abusers in his files, was composed only of those men against whom we had existing (or in once instance potential) legal claims.
+The list of persons of interest to me, whom Kessler said were among many sex abusers in his files, was composed only of those men against whom we already had existing (or in once instance potential) legal claims.

 Thereafter, I called the general counsel’s office at the New York Times to advise them of this IT company’s procedure and to notify them that, in the event we received the promised evidence, some parts of it might relate directly to cases and clients we were handling.
-If so, that information might, at least for an indeterminate period of time, need to be held back from publication and used by us as lawyers in our cases.
+If so, that information might, at least for an indeterminate period of time, need to be held back from publication and used by us as lawyers in our specific cases.
 Although this is a common practice with regard to legal settlements, the Times’ story says otherwise.
-At one point, in an interview, a reporter even said with great frustration, “How is it possible that your giving us everything and our publishing it won’t actually help your cases?”
+At one point, in an interview, a reporter even said with great frustration, “How is it possible that you’re giving us everything and our publishing it won’t actually help your cases?”

 Finally, I retained a nationally known firm to conduct facial recognition of any videotapes or screenshots that were produced.
-Kessler’s phony “facial recognition technology,” which he attempted to convince me was legitimate, was not.
+Kessler’s phony “facial recognition technology,” which he attempted to convince us was legitimate, was not.
 I learned enough about facial recognition technically to know that his was fake.

 Here is the bottom line: